RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv4/Decompilation/Building.md

     You will also need to [set up vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-cmd#1---set-up-vcpkg).
 You only need to follow `1 - Set up vcpkg` in the guide.

     !!! tip
-        It's recommended to clone vcpkg into a short path such as `C:/src` to keep future commands from getting too long.
+        It's recommended to clone vcpkg into a short path such as `C:/src` to avoid potential file path issues.

     Run the following command in the vcpkg repository:
     === "64-bit"